in australia, prenuptial agreements are more commonly referred to as binding financial agreements

 - the agreement is void, voidable, or unenforceable;

-- changes in the circumstances has rendered the agreement impractical;
+- changes in the circumstances have rendered the agreement impractical;

 - a material change has occurred relating to a child, and it would result in hardship for the child or the other party if the agreement is not set aside;